All projects

 Process

-3. Created the Amnesty Decoders platform for crowdsourced human rights research
+3. Designed the Amnesty Decoders platform for crowdsourced micro-tasks like analysing satellite imagery and verifying documents

 Solution